-Today is the sixteenth United Nations International Day of Persons with Disabilities (IDPD), which takes places annually on 3 December around the world.
+Today is the sixteenth United Nations International Day of Persons with Disabilities (IDPD), which takes place annually on December 3rd around the world.

 The theme for this year’s IDPD is “Empowering persons with disabilities and ensuring inclusiveness and equality”.

-This theme focuses on empowering persons with disabilities for the inclusive, equitable and sustainable development envisaged in the 2030 Agenda for Sustainable Development – this includes digitalisation and smart cities.
+This theme focuses on empowering persons with disabilities for the inclusive, equitable, and sustainable development envisaged in the 2030 Agenda for Sustainable Development – this includes digitalization and smart cities.

 To achieve this agenda it’s essential that people with disabilities have full and equal participation in all areas of society.

 It’s also critical that society creates enabling environments by, for, and with persons with disabilities.